 But grace, in God, has a connection in man.
 James points to God's sufficiency, then points to our responsibility.
 In verses 7-10, there are no less than ten commands to obey.
 The indwelling Spirit is not a means of instant and effortless help—rather, that Christ dwells in His saints even while we give in to human weakness.

 There is not an inexhaustible supply of grace sweeping us along to an effortless holiness.
 The benefits of grace and more grace, as James words it, are ours along the road of obedience and more obedience.
 With more obedience comes more grace.
 The God who says, "Here is my grace to receive," says in the same breath, "Here are my commands to obey."

-In verse 7, James says, "Therefore," then he gives us a series of commands to obey which spell out the terms of a humble walk with God.
-These are commands whose effect is summarized in verse 10, as humbling ourselves before God, with the promised result that He will lift us up.
+In verse 7, James says, "Therefore," then he gives us a series of commands to obey that spell out the terms of a humble walk with God.
+These are commands whose effect is summarized in verse 10 as humbling ourselves before God, with the promised result that He will lift us up.

 In other words, the Bible not only tells us what is true, but also how to respond to what is true.
 The truth is a super abundant supply of grace, as verse 6 implies.
 The response is an obedient walk with God, itemized in verses 7-9.

 James begins his description of the humble walk with God by commanding active allegiance, in verse 7.
 We must have no doubt in our minds whose side we are on; and by our lives we must leave no doubt in the minds of others that we are God's called subordinates and Satan's unyielding opponents.
 Remember when Peter denied Jesus Christ and the cock crowed, his confusion over whose side he was on was manifested.